saadah7/resultscraper/README.md

 | `--keywords`      | (Optional) Comma-separated keywords that must appear on a valid result page (e.g., "marks,grade,total"). |
 | `--workers`       | (Optional) Number of concurrent threads to use for checking links.
 Defaults to `10`.                    |
 | `--max-follow`    | (Optional) The maximum number of links to check.
 Defaults to `2000`.                                    |

+This project is just for practising python and web scraping